Great Architecture and Performances

 - Tours in English, German, French, Spanish, Italian or Hungarian start every day at 15.00 and 16.00 all the year round.

-- Tours in Russian: Tuesday, Fridays,
+- In Russian: Tuesday, Fridays,

-- Tours in Japanese: Mondays.
+- In Japanese: Mondays.
 Wednesdays, Saturdays

 Visitors can also attend a 5-minute mini concert at the end of the tours starting at 14.00, 15.00 and 16.00.